My Brother's Wife: Synopsis

 Zoe (Bárbara Mori) is a beautiful woman who has been married to Ignacio (Christian Meier) for nearly a decade.
 While Zoe still loves her husband, she feels the spark has gone out of their relationship, and she's become restless and anxious.
 Hoping to find the excitement she craves in forbidden fruit, Zoe falls into an affair with Gonzalo (Manolo Cardona), Ignacio's rough-edged but handsome brother.
-During their encounters, she complains to Gonzalo that Ignacio seems uninterested in her sexually as he only makes love to her on Saturdays and rejects her advances regularly.
+During their encounters, she complains to Gonzalo that Ignacio seems uninterested in her sexually as he only has sex with her on Saturdays and rejects her advances regularly.
 Reciprocating her negative thoughts of Ignacio, Gonzalo accuses him of being jealous as he has gone on to work in his passion of painting.
 On the other hand, Ignacio is running the family business and blatantly states that Gonzalo is a good-for-nothing and a moocher as he doesn't work and simply collects his monthly stipend.
 Ignacio further deems Gonzalo's painting a waste of time.

 Zoe confides in and seeks advice about the affair from her best friend, Boris (Bruno Bichir).
 One night after sex, Gonzalo comments that he suspects Ignacio of being gay.
 Zoe again seeks council from Boris, who states he can confirm her suspicions about Ignacio's sexuality due to his lack of sexual interest in her.
-Zoe and Gonzalo's passionate affair is satisfying to them both, but the adulterous couple must deal with the sharp sting of betrayal when Ignacio finds out they've been sleeping together.
+Zoe and Gonzalo's passionate affair is satisfying to them both, but the adulterous couple must deal with the sharp sting of betrayal when Ignacio finds out they've been having sex.
 However, the story takes a big turn when it is revealed the affair has only been a revenge towards his brother for Gonzalo.
 He confronts Ignacio admitting he remembers being raped by him when he was younger, therefore, Gonzalo is set on destroying his life.

 To further complicate the love triangle, Zoe becomes pregnant with Gonzalo's child, which he adamantly denies is his and demands Zoe abort.
 Zoe leaves Ignacio a Dear John letter and leaves their house.
 Ignacio writes a letter in return, stating that he still loves her and is willing to forgive her affair with Gonzalo.
 Ignacio meets Zoe at her hotel and declares that while he deeply loves her, he is sexually attracted to men.
 Zoe agrees to stay married to Ignacio and he agrees to raise the baby his own on the condition that Zoe allow him male lovers at his discretion.
 Zoe agrees to the terms and Ignacio sends Gonzalo an email in which Gonzalo is led to believe that Ignacio remained oblivious of the affair and that the baby is his.

 The film closes with Ignacio and Gonzalo's mother telling Ignacio how much the baby looks like him.